 What is a marketing email?
-A marketing email is commonly any type of message that consists of commercial content, for example promotions or sales.
+A marketing email is commonly any type of message consisting of commercial content, such as promotions or sales.
 Marketing emails are usually sent to a group of existing and potential customers.

-So, now we know what both types of email mean let’s take a closer look at some examples.
-As we have already mentioned a marketing email is an email with commercial content.
+Now we know what both types of email mean, let’s take a closer look at some examples.
+As we have already mentioned, a marketing email is an email with commercial content.
 A promotional email is a great example of this because its sole purpose is to drive more leads and conversions.
-Whenever an email attempts to drive more sales, subscriptions and leads it is safe to say that these are marketing emails.
+Whenever an email attempts to drive more sales, subscriptions and leads, it is safe to say that these are marketing emails.

 Now let’s take a look at some examples of transactional emails: